-Students will repeat songs multiple times throughout the semester.
-All repertoire (except selections from oratorio and possibly some ensemble numbers, such as madrigals) must be memorized for in -class performance.
-Students will repeat songs multiple times in class during the semester.
+Students may repeat songs multiple times throughout the semester.
+All repertoire (except selections from oratorio and possibly some ensemble numbers, such as madrigals) must be memorized for in - class performance.

 A note about performance preparation: An accompanist will be available several hours each week to rehearse with voice students.
+Students are responsible for creating and maintaining a notebook of music for the accompanist.
+(This will be printed, legible sheet music--separate from the music that students use-and available for the first rehearsal with the accompanist.)
 Priority for rehearsal times (in 10-minute increments) will be given to students who do not already have an accompanist playing for their private studio lesson.
 It is the responsibility of the student to schedule and attend rehearsal times promptly.
 Students who fail to do so risk losing the privilege of working with an accompanist outside of Vocal Performance Seminar class time.